 As with other manufacturers, they struggled to find qualified employees until they realized an untapped resource – non-English or limited-English proficiency (LEP) speakers.
 By looking at, and engaging with these potential employees, they’ve built a model manufacturing plant that now serves as an example for other companies.

 Hiring a Diverse Workforce – Tapping into Available Resources

-To find even more employees and make the process easier, the marketing department set up a translated application online and translated an informational flyer with a QR code to send applicants directly to a website page that includes an in-language video about the benefits of working at Boston Centerless.
+To find even more employees and make the process easier, the marketing department set up a translated informational flyer with a QR code which sends applicants directly to a website page that includes an in-language video about the benefits of working at Boston Centerless.
 The translated content clearly outlines the benefits of working for the company and how to apply and demonstrates its commitment to inclusion.